spareproject/random-scripts/README.md

 sensible thing to do would be honeypot a couple of half finished scripts so google searches point people in the wrong direction but it isnt hard to make a few tweaks to increase how computationally hard this will be to crack and i would rather know
 ##################
-not wasting wasting any more time staring at this its adding a random character that sed cant strip to the end of files need to redo this properly
+not wasting any more time staring at this its adding a random character that sed cant strip to the end of files need to redo this properly
 ##################
 nspawn - logic